 Classes are scheduled between 8:30 AM and 3:30 PM.
 Each student’s schedule is unique, and will include a private lesson masterclass, group repertoire class, and Musicianship class.
 Many students also have an elective and/or chamber music.
 Typically, students have a combination of morning and afternoon classes, with at least 1 or 2 free blocks of time for practice or recreation.
 Parents of younger students should plan to attend classes, take notes, and practice with their child.
 The schedule will also include student recitals, parent sessions, evening activities, and free time for recreation.
 Parents of more than one student may need to move between classes.

-Please review pieces from the attached Suzuki Review list- teachers will choose pieces from this list for group classes and the final concert. (piano students will play their polished piece in group and play-in).
+Please review pieces from the 2018 Repertory list- teachers will choose pieces from this list for group classes and the final concert. (piano students will play a polished piece in group and play-in).
 All students should come to camp with a polished piece and a working piece to play for their masterclass teacher.
 Polished means that the piece is thoroughly learned, fluent, and memorized.
 A working piece is a piece they are working on refining and polishing.
 (Please consult your teacher).

 The schedule of evening activities is: Monday: Student Recital/Ice Cream Social.
-Tuesday: Family Talent Show Wednesday: Baroque Dance with Faculty Orchestra Thursday: Traditional Music Concert & Square Dance followed by bonfire.
+Tuesday: Family Talent Show Wednesday: Faculty Concert Thursday: Traditional Music Concert & Square Dance followed by bonfire.

 Families are housed in Maryland House, Pennsylvania House, Atkeson Cottage, and nearby smaller cottages.
 Rooms have private baths with showers.
 Blankets and pillows are provided, but you should bring sheets and any extra bedding that you may want.